Nee-Na: Plot

 During the course of treatment Vinay starts to develop feelings for Neena.
 Vinay even approaches Neena.
 This ashames Neena and begins to distance away from Vinay.
 She begins to avoid Vinay and tells him, she is in touch with her office colleague Karthik.
 Vinay who kept a certain integrity in his relationship with Neena begins to be possessive and upset by Neena's approach.
-Counselor Pearl (Lena) explains to Vinay about Neena's behavior and says she knows that both Vinay and Neena aren't husband and wife.
+Counselor Pearl explains to Vinay about Neena's behavior and says she knows that both Vinay and Neena aren't husband and wife.
 Whatever Neena said or done before coming to Rehab Center was by the intoxicated effect of alcoholism and inebriated father-fixation.
 After unsuccessfully trying to get in touch with her husband Nalini comes over and accidentally hears this conversation between Pearl and Vinay and understands his feelings for her have changed.

 When the treatment is over and Neena and Vinay go back to Cochin, Neena asks Vinay to drop her on the way and claims Karthik will come by to pick her to take her home.
 She also resigns from her job saying she needs to take a break and leave the place for a change in atmosphere.
 Neena's parents come by and picks up Neena and commends her for leaving Vinay with his family and that is best kind of love she can give to him.
 Neena deletes Vinay's photos and contact number from her phone.

 Vinay is hurt and wasn't able to bear the toll and gets drunk and goes home to Nalini and confides in her in an apologizing manner.
 Nalini remembers what Pearl has told and strengthened her with the insight that "In Vinay's life there would be only one woman and that is Nalini".
 In the end it is shown that Neena is in Russia and remembers Vinay lovingly and holds on to his jacket.